webdriverio/wdio-wait-for/README.md

 browser.waitUntil(EC.elementToBeEnabled('input'), { timeout: 5000, timeoutMsg: 'Failed, after waiting for the element to be enabled' })
 ```

+or just specific ones, e.g.:

 ```typescript
 // import specific method
 import { elementToBeEnabled } from 'wdio-wait-for';

 browser.waitUntil(elementToBeEnabled('input'), { timeout: 5000, timeoutMsg: 'Failed, after waiting for the element to be enabled' })
 ```

 ### Wait for alert
 This code code snippet shows how to use conditions

 ```typescript
 browser.waitUntil(alertIsPresent(), { timeout: 5000, timeoutMsg: 'Failed, after waiting for the alert to be present' })
 ```

-### Wait for number of elements to be
+### Wait for Elements

-This code code snippet shows how to use conditions
+This code code snippet shows how to use conditions to wait e.g. on a certain number of elements to exist:

 ```typescript
 browser.waitUntil(numberOfElementsToBe('.links', 2), { timeout: 5000, timeoutMsg: 'Failed, after waiting for the 2 elements' })